frankwilco/SimPE/fullsimpe/__Release/README.txt

 Xanathon for his valueable help
 Theo for revisions of some SimPE Plugins like Surgery (http://theos.chewbakkas.net/)

-Polish Translation by wlodi
+Polish translation by wlodi
-Spanish Translation by Malakun
+Spanish translation by Malakun
 Italian translation by Sims2Cri
 German proofreading by Xanathon
 Russian translation by Necromante
+French translation by deeVo